OpenACC/openacc-best-practices-guide/02-Porting.markdown

 Case Study - Jacobi Iteration
 -----------------------------
 Throughout this guide we will use simple applications to demonstrate each step of the acceleration process.
-The first such application will implement a technique known as a Jacobi Iteration, which is a common, iterative technique for approximating an answer within some allowable tolerance.
+The first such application will solve the 2D-Laplace equation with the iterative Jacobi solver.
+Iterative methods are a common technique to approximate the solution of elliptic PDE’s, like the 2D-Laplace equation, within some allowable tolerance.
 In the case of our example we will perform a simple stencil calculation where each point calculates it value as the mean of its neighbors' values.
 The calculation will continue to iterate until either the maximum change in value between two iterations drops below some tolerance level or a maximum number of iterations is reached.
 For the sake of consistent comparison through the document the examples will always iterate 1000 times.
 The main iteration loop for both C/C++ and Fortran appears below.

 ~~~~ {.numberLines}
     while ( error > tol && iter < iter_max )